fedidat/HexoSite/source/_posts/20-pelican.md

 in order to write your articles.
 Pelican supports two formats:

-* Markdown (.md): The consensus online seems to be that Markdown is well supported accross many platforms but is a loosely-defined standard.
+* Markdown (.md): The consensus online seems to be that Markdown is well supported across many platforms but is a loosely-defined standard.
 This may lead to some inconsistencies and quirks but an otherwise smoother experience.
-* reStrcturedText, on the other hand, is a well-defined standard with one large implementation, Python Sphinx.
+* reStructuredText, on the other hand, is a well-defined standard with one large implementation, Python Sphinx.
 It is however much less commonplace and sometimes more verbose, so you will find some missing features.
   Note that Python's own docutils use rST.